Albania: Urbanisation

 Subsequent to the collapse of communism in 1991, Albania has undergone a remarkable transformation in its urban landscape, emerging as one of the fastest urbanising countries in Europe.
-At the forefront of this transformation is the Tirana-Durrës agglomeration, a densely populated urban corridor situated along the western coast of Albania.
+At the forefront of this transformation is the Tirana–Durrës agglomeration, a densely populated urban corridor situated along the western coast of Albania.
 This corridor has become the primary locus of population growth and settlement development, attracting a significant influx of internal migrants from the country's peripheral areas.
 Despite an overall decline of the country's total population, the proportion of the urban demographic has consistently progressed from 47% in 2001 to 65% in 2023.
 This sustained increase, coupled with the concentration in the Tirana-Durrës region, has led to a spread of regional imbalances, with the peripheral areas, particularly Dibër and Kukës, experiencing severe depopulation.

 Language

 The official language of the country is Albanian which is spoken by the vast majority of the country's population.
 Its standard spoken and written form is revised and merged from the two main dialects, Gheg and Tosk, though it is notably based more on the Tosk dialect.
 The Shkumbin river is the rough dividing line between the two dialects.
 Among minority languages, Greek is the second most-spoken language in the country, with 0.5 to 3% of the population speaking it as first language, mainly in the country's south where its speakers are concentrated.
 Other languages spoken by ethnic minorities in Albania include Aromanian, Serbo-Croatian, Macedonian, Bulgarian, Gorani, and Roma.
 Macedonian is official in the Pustec Municipality in East Albania.
 In the 2023 population census, 91.07% reported Albanian as the language spoken at home.
 1.54% declared to speak at home another language, 0.57% multiple languages, 1.21% gave no answer and 5.59% were unavailable.

 Among young people aged 25 or less, English, German and Turkish have seen rising interest after 2000.
 Italian and French have had a stable interest, while Greek has lost much of its previous interest.
 The trends are linked with cultural and economic factors.

-Young people have shown a growing interest in the German language in recent years.
-Some of them go to Germany for studying or various experiences.
+In the mid-2010s, an increasing number of Albanians showed interest in learning the German language, which has been explained as part of "a Western Balkan trend of preparing to integrate into the German labor market".
+Some of them have gone to Germany for studies or work.
 Albania and Germany have agreements for cooperating in helping young people of the two countries know both cultures better.
-Due to a sharp rise in economic relations with Turkey, interest in learning Turkish, in particular among young people, has been growing on a yearly basis.
+Due to a sharp rise in economic relations with Turkey, interest in learning Turkish, in particular among young people, was also growing on a yearly basis in the 2010s.